binkley/homebrewery-files/witch.md

 ### The Maiden
 _Bright-eyed, underestimated, and full of wild potential_

+#### Level 3: Inner Discovery

+You gain proficiency in your choice of the Nature or Performance skill.
+If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill.

 #### Level 3: Flower Power

 Your herbal knowledge border on the supernatural.